dtfialho/my-website/posts/en/next-13.md

 ```

 ## pages/404.tsx
 The way of return a custom page when some page is not found also changed.
-Now the file is called `not-found.tsx`, to show this page we return the component calling a function `notFound` inside a `page.tsx` file.
+Now the file is called <span>not-found.tsx</span>, to show this page we return the component calling a function <span>notFound</span> inside a <span>page.tsx</span> file.

 Before: